MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-create-mini-game-with-copilot/includes/3-exercise-setup-codespaces-add-extensions.md

 Development containers, or dev containers, are Docker containers that are configured to provide a fully featured development environment.
 Whenever you work in a codespace, you're using a dev container on a virtual machine.

-You can configure the dev container for a repository so that Codespaces created for that repository give you a tailored development environment, complete with all the tools and runtimes you need to work on a specific project.
+You can configure the dev container for a repository and Codespaces can create a tailored development environment, having all the tools and runtimes you need to work on a specific project.

 The diagram taken directly from the official [Visual Studio Code docs](https://code.visualstudio.com/docs/remote/containers), illustrates this functionality.